jreisinger/docs/data/notes/Φιλοσοφία/reasons-for-god.md

 [In the sense](https://youtu.be/m_4PSgFjtvI) that it's something that comes at the far edge of reason.
 Like when you know a person for a long time and then he tells you something you can't verify.
 You have to decide whether you believe him or not.

 > Why should they be impartial, what is being impartial, when the whole world is at war about whether one thing is a devouring superstition or a divine hope?
 I do not pretend to be impartial in the sense that the final act of faith fixes a man's mind because it satisfies his mind.
-But I do profess to be a great deal more impartial than they are; in the sense that I can tell the story fairly, with some sort of imaginative justice to all sides; and they cannot.
-(The Everlasting Man)
+But I do profess to be a great deal more impartial than they are; in the sense that I can tell the story fairly, with some sort of imaginative justice to all sides; and they cannot. -- Chesterton: [The Everlasting Man](http://gutenberg.net.au/ebooks01/0100311.txt)

 # More